Currently, the project is in development and the project team is considering the project design and infrastructure both onshore and offshore.

 Electricity generated by the Five Estuaries Offshore Wind Farm will be brought onshore via subsea cables and reach the coastline at a point known as the landfall.
 The cables will then be laid underground along a cable route to an onshore substation close to the grid connection point.
 We have accepted a connection offer from National Grid for a new substation referred to as the proposed East Anglia GREEN substation.

 Similar to its sister project Galloper the wind farm will be in two areas of seabed and will be 37km at its nearest point to shore from the coast of Suffolk.

-As part of the survey work, we have liaised with different stakeholders.
+As part of the survey work, we liaised with different stakeholders.
 In relation to the offshore surveys, which are now completed, we engaged with local fishermen and held Commercial Fisheries Working Groups.
-For the onshore surveys we have been liaising with landowners in relation to surveying land and statutory consultees.
+For the onshore surveys, we have been liaising with landowners in relation to surveying land and statutory consultees.